JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-no-stdlib`

-- Don't use the default Kotlin/JS stdlib as a compilation dependency.
+- Don't automatically include the default Kotlin/JS stdlib into the compilation dependencies.

 ### `-output <filepath>`